 This course is an introduction to the ethos and expectations of the Honors program along with strategies for college success.
 Assigned readings and intentional discussions will shape critical rhetorical skills across disciplines with current and historical sources.
 There will also be in integrated focus on skills for success in college expectations which include academic, social, and service learning.
-Pre-requisite: admission into the University Honors Scholars Program.
+Prerequisite: admission into the University Honors Scholars Program.
 Fall.

-HNRS 200 - Meaning and Service in a Diverse World (3 credits)
+HNRS 200 - Meaning and Service in a Diverse World (3 cr hrs)

 This course further develops critical rhetorical skills as it focuses on values and service from an intellectual diversity perspective.
 It will use these explorations to initiate the process of forming a thesis research question.
 The student will be introduced to the concepts, values, and processes of scholarly work.
-Pre-requisite: HNRS 100 and good standing in the University Honors Scholars Program.
+Prerequisite: HNRS 100 and good standing in the University Honors Scholars Program.
 Spring.

-HNRS 303 - Junior Honors Thesis Project (2-3 credits)
+HNRS 303 - Junior Honors Thesis Project (1-3 cr hrs)

-This course initiates the honors thesis scholarly work where the student implements their own scholarly investigation or creative work process under the supervision of a faculty member approved by the Honors Council.
+This course initiates the honors thesis scholarly work where students implement their own scholarly investigation or creative work process under the supervision of a faculty member approved by the Honors Council.
 The outcome should be a justified scholarly project proposal that is supported by the previous scholarly work of others.
 If the project is to be a creative work, a written prospectus should indicate its merit.
 This course may be repeated once for credit toward required honors program credit.
-This course could substitute for the Junior SEWS writing requirement.
-Pre-requisite: HNRS 200 and good standing in the University Honors Scholars Program plus instructor approval.
+This course should culminate in an oral presentation of a written work and thus could substitute for the Junior SEWS writing requirement.
+Prerequisite: HNRS 200 and good standing in the University Honors Scholars Program plus instructor approval.
 Fall and Spring.

-HNRS 403 - Senior Honors Thesis (2-3 credits)
+HNRS 403 - Senior Honors Thesis (1-3 cr hrs)

 This course is a continuation of the honors thesis scholarly work to bring it to its conclusion.
 The scholarly work of this course is more independent and should commence only after the proposal or prospectus is approved by the faculty supervisor.
 The outcome of this course is a product that is ready to present and defend before faculty and students.
-If the scholarly work was a creative work, written notes and reflections are to be completed.
+If the scholarly work is a creative work, written notes and reflections are to be completed.
 This course may be repeated once for credit toward required honors program credit.
-This course could substitute for the Senior SEWS writing requirement.
-Pre-requisite: HNRS 303 and good standing in the University Honors Scholars Program plus instructor approval.
+This course should culminate in an oral presentation of a written work and thus could substitute for the Senior SEWS writing requirement.
+Prerequisite: HNRS 303 and good standing in the University Honors Scholars

+Program plus instructor approval.
 Fall and Spring.

-HNRS 497 - Senior Honors Capstone (1 credit)
+HNRS 497 - Senior Honors Capstone (1 cr hr)

 Students with a completed scholarly project must register for this course and complete a presentation of the work before faculty and students of LMU.
 The work may also be presented at regional and national scholarly meetings.
 In the case of creative scholarly work, a well-publicized show or recital must be completed.
 This course may not be repeated.
-Pre-requisite: HNRS 403 and good standing in the University Honors Scholars Program and instructor approval.
+Prerequisite: HNRS 403 and good standing in the University Honors Scholars Program and instructor approval.
 Open to graduating Honors students only.
 Fall and Spring.